Visit our award-winning Gallery of Fossil Images

 PALEOZOIC.ORG EXPEDITIONS

 Thousands of miles in the making!
 Our Expeditions section chronicles Paleozoic.org's fossil hunting trip across the United States in the company of the New Jersey Paleontological Society.
 Our many finds included mosasaur bones and skulls, two gigantic Xiphactinus fish, sharks' teeth, oredonts, ammonites, and more.
 Follow our exciting journey HERE.
-Currently under preparation: Photo journals from our trilobite hunt in Sylvania, Ohio; Ireland's Carboniferous shales; Dorset, England's famous Jurassic cliffs; fossil shell collecting in Florida; fossil coral and stromatoparoids in central Nevada.

 NEWS Paleozoic.org owner Geoffrey Notkin stars in the Travel Channel's new "Cash and Treasures" meteorite hunters episode and in Wired Science by Wired magazine and PBS